 5. Select a “Platform as a Service” (PaaS) provider

-You can expedite the web app development process if you use a PaaS provider.
+You can expedite the entire process of web app development if you use a PaaS provider.
 The advantages are as follows:

 - PaaS providers address cloud infrastructure, networking, storage, etc. Therefore, you don’t need to invest in infrastructure.

 - A PaaS provider handles the operating system, middleware, and runtime environment.
 This means that you are free to focus on development.

 - Various services like the database, security, DevOps, application monitoring, auto-scaling, and other 3rd party APIs are easy to integrate if you use PaaS.